 I first introduced the cornerstone strategy back in Episode 600 when I described the strategy of the Trojan Horse of Sales and how you could put your own horse to work within your business.
 And during the episode…I made a promise to you that that I would dedicate a future solocast to the process of creating cornerstone content — and — the value it can have within your biz dev.

-The second way I hope today’s solocast will be helpful to you is by taking you behind-the-scenes to the passive income models that we have put into place here at Predictive ROI – and – how we created them using a single piece of cornerstone content.
-I will also be talking about multiple passive income models and how they work depending on your business.
+The second way I hope today’s solocast will be helpful to you is by taking you behind-the-scenes to the passive income strategy that we have put into place here at Predictive ROI – and – how we created them using a single piece of cornerstone content.
+I will also be talking about multiple passive income strategy and how they work depending on your business.

 The Importance of Cornerstone Content

 I will explain how we took one piece of cornerstone content, which in this example was Episode 65 of Onward Nation – which was my very first solocast…and then we created a passive income strategy into Predictive ROI.

 All from that one episode.
 All from that one cornerstone.

 I will show you exactly how we did it and I will share the complete recipe during today’s solocast so you can take and apply the full recipe into your business right away.

 But before we dive into all of the details…I feel pretty strongly that I should also share three warnings, or at least, some words of caution.

 First…before you go down the path of creating “passive income”, in my opinion, you need to ensure that you have ample revenue flowing into your core business to cover overhead, generate profit, provide ample funds to reinvest, and to further expand by introducing new services to continue the life cycle of a balance business.